Ushuaia – Punta Arenas: Patagonian Explorer (4 nights)

-Travel aboard the Stella Australis on a 3 night cruise that offers an expedition into parts of Tierra del Fuego that can only be explored by water.
+Travel aboard the Stella Australis or the Ventus Australis on a 4 night cruise that offers an expedition into parts of Tierra del Fuego that can only be explored by water.
 Join an amazing journey to the “uttermost end of the earth”.
 On the Ushuaia – Punta Arenas route, you will enjoy the splendor and beauty of unique natural scenery and wildlife.
 You will travel on one of the industry’s most comfortable ships designed to make your trip as pleasant and remarkable as possible through the Strait of Magellan and Beagle Channel.

 Itinerary in Brief:

 Day 3: Pia Glacier & Garibaldi Glacier

 Day 5: Magdalena Island* & Punta Arenas